.

 - The country is divided into 32 states.
 The states are divided into municipalities.
 Mexico City, formerly known as the Federal District, became the country’s 32nd state in 2016 with a population of 8.9 million people.
 The metropolitan area, however, is much larger with a population of 21.2 million people, making Mexico City the most populous metropolitan area in the Western Hemisphere.

-- General elections took place this past June, where voters elected Claudia Sheinbaum Pardo (MORENA) who made history as Mexico’s first female president, along with 500 members of the Chamber of Deputies and 128 members of the Senate.
+- General elections took place in June 2024, where voters elected Claudia Sheinbaum Pardo (MORENA) who made history as Mexico’s first female president, along with 500 members of the Chamber of Deputies and 128 members of the Senate.
 Sheinbaum previously served as Governor for Mexico City.

 - Sheinbaum’s cabinet members include familiar faces such as former Secretary of Foreign Affairs, Marcelo Ebrard, who now serves as Secretary of Economy, and former Secretary of Foreign Affairs, Alicia Barcena, who now serves as Secretary of the Environment and Natural Resources (SEMARNAT).